miguilimzero/miguilimzero/README.md

 ### Hello 👋

 I'm a Software Engineer and Entrepreneur who likes to follow best coding practices and develop maintainable code.
-My primary programming language of focus is PHP, and I'm specialized in blockchain solutions and data-intensive applications.
+My programming language of focus is PHP, and I'm specialized in blockchain solutions and data-intensive applications.

 ### What I'm Working On